wepay/wepay-android/README.md

 The experiences described above can be modified by utilizing the configuration options available on the Config object.
 Detailed descriptions for each configurable property is available in the documentation for Config.

-### Configuring the SDK

-The experiences described above can be modified by utilizing the configuration options available on the Config object.
-Detailed descriptions for each configurable property is available in the documentation for Config.

 ### Test/develop using mock card reader and mock WepayClient

 + To use mock card reader implementation instead of using the real reader, instantiate a MockConfig object and pass it to Config: